-What's gentle enough to use to cleanse your baby's tender hair and skin but strong enough to wash your car?
+What's gentle enough to use to cleanse your baby's tender hair and skin but strong enough to wash your couch?
 Why, baby shampoo!
-Who knew?!
+Who knew?

 Wash your face

 If baby shampoo is gentle enough for your baby’s scalp, then it stands to reason it would be gentle enough for your skin.
 Dermatologists often recommend that people with eczema (seborrheic dermatitis) use baby shampoo to wash their face every day.
 Need more tips?
 Here are 13 ways you’re washing your face wrong.

 “Just rip off the Band-Aid,” they say.
 But if you’re not brave enough (and who really is?), you can rub a drop of baby shampoo onto the adhesive, and it should curl right up off your skin.
 A dab of baby shampoo also helps remove any leftover cream or ointment under the bandage.
 (Check out this genius Band-Aid hack next time you get an awkward injury.)